22 Jan 2024

 So I downloaded a map to use in my Hiiker app to hopefully help keep me on track (or find the way if I go off trail):

-I wasn’t sure how much batter power it would use, so I only used it to spot-check my location (and see how much further I had left).
+I wasn’t sure how much battery power it would use, so I only used it to spot-check my location (and see how much further I had left).

 Into the forest we go!